By Ivy / Last update October 19, 2022

 Step 5.
 Set the new partition as "System Reserved".

 Step 6.
-Remove the drive letter of your new System Reserved partition, then mark it as active.
+Remove the drive letter of your new System Reserved partition, then mark it as active

 Step 7.
 Restart your computer and delete system reserved partition on disk 1 if Windows can start.
-If not, start your computer using the previously created repair disc and repair it using Startup Repair option.
+If not, start your computer using the previously created repair disc and repair it using the Startup Repair option.

 Choose System Clone